2019 Bay Area Conservation Biology Symposium

 Dr. Flora Lu - Professor of Environmental Studies at UC Santa Cruz.

-This year's event will also include a "Science through Story" Workshop, co-led by Sara ElShafie, Integrative Biology PhD Candidate at UC Berkeley, and Matt Nolte, Character Art Director at Pixar Animation Studios!
+Our 2019 event also included a "Science through Story" Workshop, co-led by Sara ElShafie, Integrative Biology PhD Candidate at UC Berkeley, and Matt Nolte, Character Art Director at Pixar Animation Studios!

 "Science through Story" Workshop: